sjsu-library/unionist/_items/unionist--text-0055.md

   are landed have to pay a duty of five per cent. and some other<br>  small rates on being carried to the interior.<br></p>
 scholarlyNotes:
-commentary: "A few items of interest here.
-There seems to be a mild pacifism throughout these selections, as well as notices of West Indian abolition, and William Lloyd Garrison being in London. \n"
+commentary: A few items of interest here.
+There seems to be a mild pacifism throughout these selections, as well as notices of West Indian abolition, and William Lloyd Garrison being in London. <br>
 relatedPeople:
 featured:
 repeated: